elpete/cb-module-template/README.md

 The **GitHub** integration assumes you have a GitHub account already.
 The command will ask you for your GitHub username and password and will create an API token for you to publish your module.

-The **Travis** integratino requires no extra work.
+The **Travis** integration requires no extra work.
 It's just tied to your GitHub account.

 **ForgeBox** publishing assumes you have a Forgebox.io account.
 To create one, use the `forgebox register` command.